mozilla-services/docs/source/howtos/run-fxa.rst

 The Firefox Accounts server is deployed on our systems using RPM packaging, and we don't provide any other packaging or publish official builds yet.

 .. note:: This guide is preliminary and vastly incomplete.
-It will be fleshed out as development progresses and as the first Firefox-Accounts-enabled version of Firefox moves closer to stable release.
+If you have any questions or find any bugs, please don't hesitate to drop by the IRC channel or mailing list and let us know.

 The Firefox Accounts server is hosted in **git** and requires **nodejs**.